-Many students will start applying to college as early as next month through a variety of early application programs.
+Many students will start applying to college early through a variety of early application programs.
 But before you submit that early application, be sure to consider all of your options.

 Early Action vs. Early Decision: What’s the Difference?

 The biggest difference between early action and early decision programs is your obligation: With early action programs, you are under no obligation to attend the school that admits you, but with early decision programs, if you are admitted, you MUST attend that school.

 - Apply early to more than one college

 - Receive admission decisions sooner, usually by January or February

 - Apply to other colleges under regular admission programs

 - Weigh options and wait until May 1 to make a final decision

 By contrast, early decision programs require you to:

 - Agree to attend that college if accepted